Pacific Electric: Origins

 In May 1901, Hellman, who had been Southern California's leading banker for almost three decades (and owned much property down there), wrote Huntington that "the time is at hand when we should commence building suburban railroads out of the city."
 Hellman added that he had already tasked engineer Epes Randolph to survey and lay out the company's first line which would be to Long Beach.
 In that same year, Huntington and Hellman incorporated a new entity, the Pacific Electric Railway of California, formed to construct new electric rail lines to connect Los Angeles with surrounding cities.
 Hellman and his group of investors owned the controlling majority of stock (double that of Huntington's) and the newspapers of the time referred to it as the Huntington-Hellman syndicate.
-Using surrogates, the syndicate began purchasing property and right-of-ways.
-The new company's first main project, the line to Long Beach, opened July 4, 1902.
+Using surrogates, the syndicate began purchasing property and rights-of-way.
+The company's first main project, the line to Long Beach, opened July 4, 1902.

 Huntington experienced periods of opposition from organized labor with the construction of the new railways.
 Tensions between union leaders and like-minded Los Angeles businessmen were high from the early 1900s up through the 1920s.
 Strikes and boycotts troubled the Pacific Electric throughout those years until they reached the height of violence in the 1919 Streetcar Strike of Los Angeles.
 The efforts of organized labor simmered with the onset of World War I.

 Railroads were one part of the enterprise.
 Revenue from passenger traffic rarely generated a profit, unlike freight.
 The real money for the investors was in supplying electric power to new communities and in developing and selling real estate.
 To get the railways and electricity to their towns, local groups offered the Huntington interest opportunities in local land.
 Soon Huntington and his partners had significant holdings in the land companies developing Naples, Bay City (Seal Beach), Huntington Beach, Newport Beach and Redondo Beach.